 In addition, when you see the chicken in the window area, it that the breasts are whole slices of that part of the bird.

 As I mentioned earlier concerning hot dogs, I think most foods taste better when cooked over an open fire.
-This is true with burgers, steaks, chicken, ribs, etc. After that I prefer baking or heating up something in a pan.
-These probably could have been cooked either of those ways, but the recommended method of preparation was microwave.
+This is true with burgers, steaks, chicken, ribs, etc. After that, I prefer baking or heating up something in a pan.
+These probably could have been cooked either of those ways, but the recommended method of preparation was the microwave.
 The breasts were designed in small plastic wraps that were microwave safe.
-Inside with the chicken was a gravy like substance which was the teriyaki glaze.
+Inside with the chicken was a gravy-like substance that was the teriyaki glaze.

 During the cooking, the aroma of ginger filled the air and was pleasant.
 When I took out the breasts, they looked pretty appetizing, and the grill marks were a nice touch.

 However, when I cut into them, it seemed to me they were not whole breasts, but rather white meat chicken that was compressed into a breast shape.
 The chicken was a bit sinewy, which made it seem under-cooked even though the writing on the container said they were fully cooked and that you could even eat them cold.

 They were not bad, but certainly would not be my first choice.
 If I were hungry and next to a campfire or going on a road trip, I might bring these along, but will not buy them again.